PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Perception & Learning - Workshop.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/n46umYA_4dM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Tutorial - Cognition Fundamentals: Perception
-Now we are going to create a cognitive model of visual perception ourself for our object detection task:
+Now we are going to make a flowchart of our model of the  human cognitive vision system; visual perception, and fill it in with information for our object detection task:
-1. Make a sample of object pictures that you are going use for visual perception
+1. Take a look at your image dataset.
+List down the object that you are going to identify in the in the 'High-Level Vision' section of the template.
-2. Imagine that you as a human are doing the bin-picking task and that you are identifying the object.
-What characteristics of the object are you watching out for?
-Write them down in your flowchart.
+2. Imagine that you are identifying the objects.
+What features/characteristics do you look out for yourself?
+How do you personally identify the object.
+List these down in the 'mid-Level Vision' section of the template.
-3. Take a look at the literature below and brought by Bram:
+3. Fill in the rest of the template using the following steps:
 - Define features of the objects and target area (to both retrieve and place the bin) and write them down in your flowchart.
-- Create a model of visual perception for your human object detection; specifically taking the input, proccesing steps and desired output in mind.
+- Take a look at the lecture slides and provided literature below regarding human visual perception.
+Fill in the rest of the human cognitive vision system; specifically taking the input, visual perception proccesing steps and desired output in mind.
-- Convert your model of visual perception to one with computer vision; specifically consider the processing steps and how these would translate in algorithms
+- Convert your model of human cognitive vision to one with computer vision; specifically consider the processing steps and how these would translate in algorithms

 <img src="./assets/CognitiveVisionSystem.jpg" alt="Edge detection example" width="597"/>